Cleanroom qualification

 Pressure measurements

-We verify compliance with the specified pressure and pressure cascades for the qualification of cleanrooms:
+We demonstrate compliance with the specified pressure and pressure cascades for the qualification of cleanrooms:

 - Verification of the differential pressure cascades